 Cotton is our most important and most used raw material and most of it is organic.
-Currently, we mainly use GOTS certified organic cotton purchased from Turkish cotton wholesalers.
+We use GOTS certified organic cotton purchased from Turkish cotton wholesalers.
 GOTS (Global Organic Textile Standards) is the world’s leading standard for the processing of organic fiber textiles.

 Organic cotton fiber is further processed in northern Portugal, where it is spun into yarn or the yarn is already spun when it reaches Portugal.
 Basic yarns are usually spun in Turkey and specialty yarns such as custom and specialty blends are spun in Portugal.
 Our partner Armaco, Lda manufactures all the fabrics used in our tricot products.
 In addition to knitting, Armaco also coordinates the printing and dyeing of our materials.

 Dyed and printed fabric is then transported to our factory for storage, cutting and sewing.
 Production waste is recycled.
 Recycling is handled by Black Moda Portugal.